1,000+ Opportunities

 Full proposal by invitation only after LOI review

-Based on current listing details, eligibility includes: Applicants must be tax-exempt 501(c)(3) organizations or have a 501(c)(3) fiscal sponsor.
-Organizations must complete an eligibility questionnaire on the Fund's website before applying and may only submit one request per year.
-Applicants cannot apply while holding an active grant from the Fund.
+Based on current listing details, eligibility includes: Organizations must align with the Fund's interests and priorities; one request per year limit; cannot apply while holding an active grant.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates $5,000 - $500,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.